 - Access to Delta SkyClubs when flying Delta

-- The ability to add up to three authorized users for $175, which I consider to be an excellent deal
+- The ability to add authorized users for $195

 Let me focus on the above benefits, and we’ll leave out the other benefits that people might value, like Hilton status, car rental status, access to Amex Fine Hotels & Resorts, etc. I easily value the lounge access alone at $200, and would also probably pay the annual fee for 5x points on airfare alone.
-I spend quite a bit on airfare, so earning 5x points on that really lets me supercharge the points I can earn
+I spend quite a bit on airfare, so earning 5x points on that really lets me supercharge the points I can earn.
+(Enrollment is required for select benefits)

-The Amex Business Platinum Card ($595 annual fee (Rates & Fees)) doesn’t offer 5x points on airfare (except airfare booked through Amex Travel), so to me that’s a unique selling point of the personal card.
+The Amex Business Platinum Card ($695 annual fee (Rates & Fees)) doesn’t offer 5x points on airfare (except airfare booked through Amex Travel), so to me, that’s a unique selling point of the personal card.

 Is the Amex Business Platinum Card still worth it?